 Plaques that have a large fatty core and only a thin fibrous cap are at risk to rupture.
-The coagulation system is so strongly activated under certain circumstances that it can lead to a complete thrombotic occlusion of a vessel.
-90 % of the closures in a myocardial infarction are due to this.
+The coagulation system is so strongly activated under certain circumstances that it can lead to complete thrombotic occlusion of a vessel.
+90 % of the closures in myocardial infarction are due to this.

-The release of cholesterol due to a plaque rupture can cause cholesterol embolisms by spreading to remote vessels, such as in kidney.
+The release of cholesterol due to a plaque rupture can cause cholesterol embolisms by spreading to remote vessels, such as in the kidney.

 Another consequence of atherosclerosis is the formation of aneurysms on the basis of changed atherosclerotic vascular tissue.
 Due to prolonged restructuring processes, the supply of the tunica media may be damaged, so that the tissue atrophies and the stability of the vessel walls decreases.

 Whether endothelial dysfunction (“Response-to-Injury Hypothesis”) or the oxidation of LDL cholesterol (“lipoprotein induced-atherosclerosis hypothesis”) is ultimately the starting point of plaque formation is still unclear and controversial.